 While we do know that different genetics control fur color versus eye color in cats, statistically black cats seem to have darker eyes.

+A black cat with orange eyes is very common.
+A primarily black cat may also have yellow or copper eyes.
 Cat eye color in most black cat eyes is going to be yellow or orange, although it is not impossible to find a black cat with blue eyes.

 What Cat Eye Colors Can White Cats Have?

+As mentioned above, white cats primarily have lighter colored eyes as a result of the amount of melanin, or lack thereof, in their genes.
 However, just like with black cats, finding a white cat with darker colored eyes is not unheard of.
 Many white cats can have yellow, copper, green, or blue eyes.

+It all depends on the amount of melanin in their irises.
+However, if your cat is albino, they will always have very pale blue eyes.
 Because many white cats will have blue eyes, which means less melanin, they are more sensitive to sunlight.

 Just like with albino cats, owners of blue-eyed cats should be aware that direct sunlight or bright lights could hurt or damage their cat’s eyes.